strata/data/docs/retrieving-data/query-manager.md

 ## Caching

+You can set a cache in a query manager and it is shared across all data providers.

 Also see [caching](../usage/caching.md).

 ### setCache

-Set a cache to use for all queries in the query manager.
+Set a cache to use for all queries in the query manager and enable the cache.
+This shares the same cache adapater with all data providers in the query manager.

+* Parameters
+  * `CacheInterface $cache` Cache that implements `Symfony\Contracts\Cache\CacheInterface`
+  * `?int $defaultLifetime = null` Default cache lifetime (if not set defaults to one hour)

 See Symfony documentation on [compatible cache adapters](https://symfony.com/doc/current/components/cache/cache_pools.html) you can use.
 If you want to use cache tags, please ensure you use a cache adapter that implements `Symfony\Component\Cache\Adapter\TagAwareAdapterInterface`.

-* Parameters
-    * `CacheInterface $cache` Cache that implements `Symfony\Contracts\Cache\CacheInterface`
-    * `?int $defaultLifetime = null`

 ### enableCache

 Enables the cache for this request.
 This requires a cache to be set to the data provider to work.

 * Parameters
   * `?int $lifetime = null` Lifetime in seconds for the cache, if not set defaults to one hour

 ### disableCache